Counseling Services

-If you are a student in crisis, please click here.
+If you are a student in crisis, please contact the following numbers:

 The Counseling Center aims to support student’s mental and emotional health through a supportive environment.
 Students can work with a counselor in a safe and confidential setting and explore concerns to gain a better understanding of themselves and work towards resolutions that support their academic endeavors.